 A fast inventory involves reading the bar code of each tape in the library.
 DPM can perform a fast inventory for tapes that have bar codes in a tape library that has a bar code reader.

 A detailed inventory involves reading the header area of a tape in the library to identify the on-media ID (OMID) on each tape.
 DPM must perform a detailed inventory when a tape does not have a bar code or the tape library does not have a bar code reader.

 A fast inventory detects any tape (with or without a bar code) in any library.
 However, to uniquely identify the media, perform a detailed inventory.

 |If a cleaning tape does not have a bar code or the bar code does not start with "CLN" is added to the library, and you run a detailed inventory before you mark the tape as a cleaning tape and run a fast inventory, a cleaning job will start when DPM mounts this tape during the detailed inventory.|

 To inventory tapes in a library

-In DPM Administrator Console, go to the Management view.
+In DPM Administrator Console, click Management on the navigation bar.

-Open the Libraries workspace, and then select a library.
+Click the Libraries tab, and then select a library.